-I’m a Lecturer at Tilburg University, as well as a joint PhD candidate doing research for both the Department of Cognitive Science and Artificial Intelligence at Tilburg and CLiPS at the University of Antwerp under the supervision of Eric Postma, Grzegorz Chrupała, and Walter Daelemans.
+I’m a Lecturer at Tilburg University, as well as a PhD candidate doing research for both the Department of Cognitive Science and Artificial Intelligence at Tilburg and CLiPS at the University of Antwerp under the supervision of Eric Postma, Grzegorz Chrupała, and Walter Daelemans.
 I previously taught Text Mining and Spatiotemporal Data Analysis and currently teach Data Processing (Python) and Data Mining in the context of our Data Science master, and before that worked for the AMiCA project.
-My earlier research involved scientific development of tools for text forensics and online security such as detection of cyberbullying and child grooming, and author profiling.
-Currently I’m on two years research time to finish my dissertation, mainly focussing on applying machine learning to protect users from exposing latent information through their language use.
+My previous research involved scientific development of tools for text forensics and online security such as detection of cyberbullying and child grooming, and author profiling.
+Currently, I’m finishing my dissertation which mainly focuses on privacy and machine-driven security; or how to apply Machine Learning to protect users from exposing latent information through their language use.